 Exercise to Strengthen Lower Back Muscles

-One of the best things you can do whether standing or sitting to take the pressure off your lower back is to stand or sit upright and with good posture.
+One of the simplest ways to take the pressure off your lower back is to stand or sit upright and with good posture.

 When standing or sitting make sure to align the spine correctly.